hci-lab-um/heuristics-for-test-tool-design/H02-Who-will-use-or-be-affected-by-this-tool.md

 Research Point: we found that case studies uncovered the need to revisit **H02 Who?** because participants either spent more time with customers focusing on costs and timescales or more time with users focusing on usability and UX, when a balance between those two areas of concern is required; both are important.

+Key questions to ask yourself:
+-	Who (else) will use the tool?
+-	Whose work will change because of the tool?
+-	Who provides data to the tool
+-	Who uses information from the tool?
+-	How will people be affected negatively (e.g. redundancy) or positively (e.g. tedious work removed)?
+- Who is paying for the tool?
+- 	Who will design, build and maintain the tool?
+- 	Who will choose the tool?
+-	Is it for you or someone else to use?
+-	Who else will want to use it or be affected by it?
+-	Who doesn't / shouldn't use the tool?

 </details>

 <details close><summary>mini usage case - the people who identify the problem may not be the people who have the problem...</summary>